ljh77/korean_FER_24/README.md

 * Models trained only on Western datasets underperform on Asian faces

 ---
 ## 2. Project Structure (Not Ready)
 ```
+**Each dataset must be downloaded from the original author’s GitHub or website, or accessed after obtaining permission.**
 korean_FER_24/
 │
 ├── datasets/